 External Authorization

-This task shows you how to set up an Istio authorization policy using a new value for the action field, CUSTOM
+This task shows you how to set up an Istio authorization policy using a new value for the action field, CUSTOM,

 to delegate the access control to an external authorization system.
 This can be used to integrate with OPA authorization,

-, your own custom external authorization server and more.
+oauth2-proxy, your own custom external authorization server and more.

 Before you begin